 Since COVID-19 hit home, we’ve all been forced to become fast innovators, to cut out the corporate red tape.
-We’ve learned how to function with a remote workforce, and we’ve eliminated some of those meetings that, as it turns out, could have been emails after all.
+We learned how to function with a remote workforce.
+We eliminated some of those meetings that, as it turns out, could have been emails after all.

 In our personal lives, we’ve done the same.
-We’re eating together as families more often and walking our dogs more.
-We’re watching our finances more closely and using technology to connect with friends, family and even our houses of worship.
+We eat together as families more often and walk our dogs more.
+We watch our finances more closely and use technology to connect with friends and family including our houses of worship.